-Considering Oryx, she is portrayed by Snowman as the mother of animals and words.
-This can compare to Gaias the Greek goddess of earth and the earth itself being the mother of all.
-Just in the same way Gaias is the mother of nature and animals Oryx is also portrayed in the same manner.
-Oryx also gave the crackers words according to snowman, and in paradise dome, she taught them about nature and animals she can be seen as a goddess of wisdom.
-This is similar to Athena in Greek mythology or as Minerva from the Roman mythology.
-Athena taught men how to build ships and various crafts.

-In many religions, it is evident that rituals are an important part of worship.
+Rituals are an important part of worship.
 A sacrifice of animals or something from the harvest is ordinarily done.
 It sometimes may be rituals to welcome a new season or sending away bad omen.
-For example, it can be said that Christians worship by reading the bible and praising God.
-The crakes also appeared to have one ritual where once in a week women call fish from the water then men kill it with stones and sticks.
-They then prepare it for snowman who then eats it.
-He then tells them about crake or his words.
-The crackers are not allowed to eat fish, nor they would be killers.
-They are made to understand that this is the will of crake.
+The Crakes also appeared to have one ritual where once in a week women call fish from the water then men kill it with stones and sticks.
+They then prepare it for Snowman who then eats it.
+He then tells them about Crake or his words.
+The Crakers are not allowed to eat fish, nor they would be killers.
+They are made to understand that this is the will of Crake.
 The fish bones are then wrapped and returned to the sea to be used in making other children or Oryx.
-This is considered a ritual because the crackers have to sacrifice a fish to hear the words of crake through snowman.
-They also obey everything they are told by snowman.
+This is considered a ritual because the Crakers have to sacrifice a fish to hear the words of Crake through Snowman.